What is Dermaplaning?

 In a more basic sense, dermaplaning exfoliates the skin.
 It is a great option for individuals who are not able to undergo more aggressive treatments.
 This is especially true for people with sensitive skin that cannot undergo treatments like a chemical peel.

 Dermaplaning treatments can also remove vellus hair, which is peach fuzz.
 Peach fuzz on the face can trap bacteria, and eventually can create acne.
 Dermaplane treatments remove this, which ultimately leaves the skin smooth and prevents acne.
 A smooth surface creates an even surface and allows skincare products to work more effectively because they are applied to new skin cells.

 After Effects of Dermaplane

 When the top layer of dead skin cells is removed, it reveals youthful skin that was underneath.
 After the treatment, your skin is kicked into overdrive and triggers cell rejuvenation.
 In the weeks following treatment, the skin produces more collagen and elastin.
 This is beneficial for your skin and helps it look youthful and fresh.

 Dermaplane treatments can be performed on a wide variety of people.
 Unlike some skin treatments that cannot be performed on everyone including pregnant or lactating women, it can be performed on these individuals.
 It is safe for almost everyone wishing to receive the treatment.

-Just as you might cut yourself when shaving, the dermaplane scalpel might nick the skin.
-These are minor injuries and heal almost immediately, just as a shaving cut does.
+The risks associated with dermaplaning are very low.
+Dermaplane scalpels can cut your skin, however, these are minor injuries and are similar to how you might cut yourself when shaving.
 Occasionally, people have a reaction to the cleaning solution.
-Some people report the skin feels dry or appears red for a short while after the treatment.
-Too frequent treatments (intervals of less than the three-week minimum) increase the risk of skin irritation and may cause the skin to peel.
+Some people also report that their skin appears and feels dry for a short time after the treatment.
+If you receive too many treatments in less than a 3 week minimum, it increases the risk of skin irritation and may cause the skin to peel.